Engineering propagating cat states with driving-assisted cavity QED

 Assuming the length of the pulse $v(t)$ is sufficiently long, the fidelity will reach a value determined by the performance of the cavity-QED system and the amplitude of the coherent state.
 The performance of a cavity-QED system with an output field has been described by two parameters: the cooperativity $C = g^2/(2\kappa \gamma)$ and the escape efficiency $\kappa\td{ex}/\kappa$~\cite{Goto2019, Hastrup2022}.
-An increase in both parameters is preferable.
-However, there is a trade-off relation between them with respect to $\kappa\td{ex}$, and thus we must carefully tune $\kappa\td{ex}$ to maximize the fidelity, which can be achieved by tuning the reflectance of the mirror.
-To analytically analyze the optimum $\kappa_\text{ex}$, we first decompose the generated state $\hrho$ as $\hrho = \ketbra{\Psi}{\Psi} + \hrho\td{jumps}$ with $\ketbra{\Psi}{\Psi}$ representing an unnormalized state where no atomic decay and cavity loss occur and $\hrho\td{jumps}$ representing an unnormalized state where one or more quantum jumps occur.
-When preparing the initial state as $ \sum_{j}b_j\ket{0}_c\ket{j}\vac_\text{ex}$, where $\vac_\text{ex}$ denotes a vacuum state of the desired output mode, we derive the unnormalized state with no quantum jumps as follows: (see Appendix~\ref{app:evaluate F_min})
+An increase in both parameters is preferable; however, there is a trade-off relation between them with respect to $\kappa\td{ex}$, and thus we must carefully tune $\kappa\td{ex}$ to maximize the fidelity, by tuning the transmittance of the output coupler.
+The fidelity is limited by two quantum jumps: the atomic spontaneous decay and the cavity decay to the unwanted mode.
+The event with no quantum jumps realizes the ideal dynamics, and thus the generated state consisting of the spin, cavity, and output mode is given by $\hat{\rho} = (1-P_\text{j})\ketbra{\psi_\text{id}}{\psi_\text{id}} + P_\text{j} \hat{\rho}_\text{jumps}$, where $\ketbra{\psi_\text{id}}{\psi_\text{id}}$ is the ideal state, $\hat{\rho}_\text{jumps}$ represents the state given by the event with one or more quantum jumps, and $P_\text{j}$ represents the total probability of quantum jumps.
+This leads that the fidelity is lower bounded as follows: